ajfriesen/ansible-arch/README.md

 This is a playbook for my StarLabs Starlite MK IV installing and configuring most packages I use on this device.

-**Goal**: I want to keep multiple machines in sync in regards of packages and condifugration.
+**Goal**: I want to keep multiple machines in sync in regards of packages and configuration.

 - StarLabs StarLite MK IV

-Comming soon (hopefully):
+Comming soon (maybe|hopefully):
+- Desktop (Currently on Ubuntu 22.04)
 - Tuxedo Aura15 (work, currently on Ubuntu 22.04)
-- Desktop (Currently on Ubuntu 22.04)

 ## Arch Setup